Options after a Hit and Run Accident

 Absent a confession, people may be able to make a claim against their own insurance policy.
 Many car insurance policies have clauses that cover accidents with uninsured motorists.
 Hit and run accidents are often covered by these policies.

 Dealing with a hit and run accident can be particularly stressful and uncertain, but there are options.
-If you have been involved in a hit and run accident, contact an Aurora personal injury attorney at Woodruff Johnson & Evans today.
+If you have been involved in a hit and run accident, contact an Aurora personal injury attorney at Woodruff Johnson & Evans Law Offices today.